In this previous post we saw how to use PWM outputs to simulate an analog voltage output.

 - The chosen values of R and C

-To calculate these parameters and visualize the obtained response graphically, we can use the RC network calculator available at this link.
+To calculate these parameters, and to graphically visualize the obtained response, we can use the RC network calculator available at this link.

-The proposed low-pass filter is useful for providing an almost analog voltage value and even powering small loads.
+The proposed low-pass filter is useful for providing an almost analog voltage value, and even for powering small loads.
 However, it is not suitable for powering large loads.

 Higher power loads have lower impedances.
-When this impedance is lower than that of the RC network, the load consumption causes the obtained signal to deviate from the theoretical one.
+When this impedance is lower than that of the RC network, the load’s consumption causes the obtained signal to deviate from the theoretical one.

-A simple way to avoid this is to use an operational amplifier to create a voltage follower, which isolates the influence of the load from the operation of the RC network.
+A simple way to avoid this is to use an operational amplifier to make a voltage follower, which isolates the load’s influence from the operation of the RC network.

 However, since we are going to use an operational amplifier, we could unify both components by using an active filter.

-Finally, another highly recommended option is to directly use one of the many commercial ADC converters available.
-We will see these solutions in future entries.
+Finally, another highly recommended option is to directly use one of the many commercially available ADC converters.
+We will see these solutions in future posts.